Why a Citizens’ Initiative?

 And so we are launching a Citizens’ Initiative.
 If passed, any change in use of the downtown parking lots would have to first be approved by Menlo Park voters.

-The ballot measure applies only to the 8 downtown parking plazas.
-It would not affect the development process anywhere else in the City.
+The initiative applies only to the 8 publicly owned, downtown parking plazas.

 It’s not about what.
 It’s about where.
 There are nearby locations that are much more suitable for housing, such as the 64-acre SRI site which is ready for redevelopment.